awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 **Important**
 The following procedures are intended for creating an association with a `Command` or `Policy` document\.
 For information about creating an association that uses an `Automation` document, see [Running Automation workflows with triggers using State Manager](automation-sm-target.md)\.

-When a State Manager association is created, the association immediately runs on the specified instances or targets\.
-After the initial execution, the association runs in intervals according to the schedule that you defined and according to the following rules:
+When you create a State Manager association, Systems Manager immediately runs the association on the specified instances or targets\.
+After the association is initially executed on the instances or targets, it runs in intervals according to the schedule that you defined and according to the following rules:
-+ Associations are run only on instances that are online when the interval starts\.
++ Associations are only run on instances that are online when the interval starts\.
 Offline instances are skipped\.
-+ State Manager attempts to run the association on all configured instances during an interval\.
++ State Manager attempts to run the association on all specified or targeted instances during an interval\.
 + If an association is not run during an interval \(because, for example, a concurrency value limited the number of instances that could process the association at one time\), then State Manager attempts to run the association during the next interval\.
 + State Manager records history for all skipped intervals\.
 You can view the history on the **Execution History** tab\.

+The following procedure describes how to use targets and rate controls when creating an association\.
+For more information about these features, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

+**Warning**
+An AWS Identity and Access Management \(IAM\) user, group, or role with permission to create an association that targets a resource group of Amazon EC2 instances automatically has root\-level control of all instances in the group\.
+Only trusted administrators should be permitted to create associations\.

 ## Create an association \(console\)<a name="sysman-state-assoc-console"></a>